Should I get a cash out refinance or HELOC?

 - The closing costs.
 This time, cash out finances are usually most costly, followed by HELs and then HELOCs.
 Run the numbers to see which combination of rates and costs suits you best.

 - How much you want to borrow.
-You can normally borrow up to 80% of the equity you have in your home with all of these.
+Mortgage lenders will normally borrow up to 80% of the equity you have in your home with all of these.
 But cash out refinances and HELs provide a lump sum while HELOCs let you draw down from a line of credit.

 - What you’ll do with the money.
 HELs and refinances are best for lump sums.
 But HELOCs are great for freelancers, contractors and others in the gig economy.
 You can borrow in lean months, repay in good months and borrow again when times turn hard again.
 HELOCs are also good for those who want large sums for a short time.
 You only pay interest on the outstanding balance.